Holiday let mortgages

 Impact of personal credit and financial history

-How much deposit for a holiday let mortgage?
+How much deposit is required for a holiday let mortgage?

 Holiday let mortgages usually have higher interest rates than residential ones, reflecting the added risk of rental income.
 Rates differ across lenders and depend on factors like your financial standing and the property's earning potential.